Heritage, Culture & Museums

 FIVA are working with UNESCO and the International Committee for the Conservation of Industrial Heritage (TICCIH) to formally establish FIVA as the NGO for historic vehicles.
 The aim being to achieve global recognition of historic vehicles as an important part of world heritage.

 This is based on the the FIVA Charter of Turin.
 The FIVA Culture Commission have produced a glossary to assist with defining the terms used.
-They are also working on a handbook which will show examples of restorations that have been undertaken in sympathy with the charter.
+They have also produced a handbook which describes some methodologies that can be used to preserve and protect historic vehicles in a manner sympathetic with the charter.